MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-manage-your-data-storage-in-power-bi.md

 3. To delete a dataset or report, select the trash can icon ![trash can icon](media/service-admin-manage-your-data-storage-in-power-bi/pbi_deleteicon.png).

    > [!NOTE]
-   > Any member, with edit permissions, of an workspace has permissions to delete datasets and reports from the workspace.
+   > Any member, with edit permissions, of a workspace has permissions to delete datasets and reports from the workspace.
    >
    >